pariangolchin/MMNET_TEAM10_2015/README.txt

 	In present repository you find four Perl files:

 	userProfile.pl
 		This is the main script.
-It collect radar data from STDIN and each <refreshTime> (sec), for each user it compute the profile.
-After that, it merge all data in a new profile and use this last one to select and show advertisement.
+It collects radar data from STDIN and each <refreshTime> (sec), for each user it computes the profile.
+After that, it merges all data in a new profile and uses this last one to select and show advertisement.
 		Input data (one per line) should be in the format: